Table of Contents:

 - Planned end - set it up if you apply the Timeline workflow to your process and need Timeline Initiatives monitoring.
 The Timeline Initiatives are considered On-time if their Planned end date has been met.

 The Widget Legend:

-- In - cards and Initiatives that are created/moved to "Requested" or "In Progress".
+- In - cards and initiatives that are created or moved to the "Requested" or "In Progress" areas.

-- Unfinished- cards and Initiatives that are "Requested" or "In Progress".
+- Unfinished- cards and initiatives that are in the "Requested" or "In Progress" areas.